MaximumProgrammer/vimsettings/README.md

 # vimsettings

-This are mainly my vim settings which are used for programming on linux.
+These are mainly my vim settings which are used for programming on linux with c++ and linux.

-You have to install vundle before u want to use vim:
+You have to install vundle before u want to use vim with plugins:

-Download vundle from github:
+Download vundle from github for using plugins:

 ```
 https://github.com/VundleVim/Vundle.vim